Clustering4Ever/Clustering4Ever/README.md

 * ArrayBuffer as vectors are a good start
 * ArrayBuffer or ParArray as vector containers are also recommended

-### Implicit conversion

-We decided to feed algorithms with Clusterizable type object to ensure to keep original nature of data and transform them into computable vector when needed.
-In order to stay simple we provide implicit conversion that can be called through following lines:
-* `import clustering4ever.util.ScalaImplicits._`
-* `import clustering4ever.util.SparkImplicits._`

-They allow you to pass directly to our `data` algorithms argument as either `GenSeq` or `RDD` of `S <: Seq[Int]` or `S <: Seq[Double]` that will be transformed into the appropriate input format.

 ## Scalable algorithms, through Spark